Lucanar Stroke

 Lacunar stroke is a type of ischemic stroke that occurs when blood flow to one of the small arteries deep within the brain becomes blocked.

-According to the National Institutes of Health (NIH), lacunar stroke represents about one-fifth of all strokes.
+National Institutes of Health (NIH), lacunar stroke represents about one-fifth of all strokes.

 Any type of stroke is dangerous because brain cells are deprived of oxygen and begin to die within minutes.